 Students are taught the purpose of physical activity and why it is important for their minds, bodies and emotions.
 Although our groups hike often, the length and time spent hiking varies depending on each group member’s needs.
 To help students stay active on non-hiking days, students may play games, explore the surrounding nature via day hikes, and participate in exercise and stretching sessions which are supervised by staff members who are able to provide direction on proper form, purpose of the movements, modifications, and motivation.

 Diet and Nutrition

-Blue Ridge Therapeutic Wilderness takes nutrition more seriously than many other wilderness programs.
-In addition to receiving fresh fruits, vegetables and meats at each food restock, students at BRTW have access to nutrient-dense foods with high nutritional value and containing less sugar or salt than is commonly found in the backpacker’s diet.
+We take nutrition more seriously than many other wilderness programs.
+In addition to receiving fresh fruits, vegetables and meats at each food restock, students at Blue Ridge have access to nutrient-dense foods with high nutritional value and containing less sugar or salt than is commonly found in the backpacker’s diet.

-When each student arrives at Blue Ridge Therapeutic Wilderness, their dietary restrictions and needs are accomodated as well as any allergies they may have.
-Our Health and Wellness Coordinator and kitchen team work diligently to ensure that each student is given the proper amount of daily calories as well as the appropriate foods to support dietary needs.
+When each student arrives, their dietary restrictions and needs are accommodated as well as any allergies they may have.
+Our Health and Wellness team works diligently to ensure that each student is given the proper amount of daily calories as well as the appropriate foods to support dietary needs.

 Often, students entering our program are experiencing difficulty with emotional regulation, processing their thoughts and reactions, and are unaware of the many ways to reconnect with themselves and their surroundings.